Control-Augmented Autoregressive Diffusion for Data Assimilation: Experiments

+\paragraph{Ablations.} (i) \textit{\gls{ttoda}} performs non-amortized test-time optimization of the controls under the same terminal-cost objective.
+In temporal \gls{da}, however, intermediate noisy states do not provide direct access to future clean-state estimates such as $\mathbb{E}[\rvx_\tau^{(0)}\mid \rvx_t^{(s)}]$.
+As a result, optimizing each denoising-step control requires a full autoregressive rollout to the relevant observation time $\tau$, making \gls{ttoda} prohibitively expensive.
+This ablation isolates the benefit of amortizing controls through the offline-trained controller $\vu_\psi$. (ii) \textit{\gls{bon}} samples $n{=}16$ independent latent seeds and selects the trajectory with the lowest terminal cost, providing a simple inference-time selection baseline inspired by contemporary alignment and scaling approaches \citep{singhal2025general,gao2023scaling}.

-\paragraph{Qualitative and Quantitative Analysis.} Tab.~\ref{tab:rmsd_clean} reports quantitative comparisons between CADA, state-of-the-art baselines, and ablations.
-CADA consistently outperforms all baselines across metrics.
-In particular, it maintains stability over long horizons, as reflected in nearly constant RMSE from short to long rollouts.
-High Correlation Time (HCT) (Tab.~\ref{tab:hct_clean}, see App.~\ref{app:hct}) corroborates this finding, with correlations remaining strong throughout full trajectories.
-By contrast, other ARDM-based models such as Plain and Universal Amortized exhibit significant long-horizon degradation and even struggle in the short-horizon regime.
-This instability is undesirable for operational DA deployments, where stable forecasts are often required over fixed-lag windows resembling our experimental setup.
+\paragraph{Qualitative and Quantitative Analysis.} Tab.~\ref{tab:rmsd_clean} compares \gls{cada} against state-of-the-art baselines and ablations. \gls{cada} achieves the strongest performance across most metrics and, notably, maintains nearly constant \acrshort{rmse} from short to long rollouts.
+The \acrshort{hct} results in Tab.~\ref{tab:hct_clean} (App.~\ref{app:hct}) show the same trend: \gls{cada} preserves high temporal correlations over full trajectories, whereas other \gls{ardm}-based methods, such as Plain and Universal Amortized, degrade substantially at long horizons and sometimes fail even in short rollouts.
+This stability is critical for operational \gls{da}, where forecasts must remain reliable over fixed-lag windows.

-Not using amortization (TTO) leads to a noticeable drop in performance—mild in short rollouts but increasingly severe over long horizons.
-This shows that simply tilting the distribution at arrival times is insufficient; amortizing over observations and preview windows is essential for stability.
-The Best-of-$n$ (BoN) heuristic, which relies on sampling multiple trajectories and selecting the lowest-cost one, performs significantly worse.
-While BoN can improve sample quality in image generation, it fails here because DA requires consistent step-by-step correction rather than ex-post trajectory selection, underscoring the importance of amortized control for sequential inverse problems.
+The non-amortized control ablation, \gls{ttoda}, performs worse than \gls{cada}, with the gap widening over long horizons.
+This suggests that optimizing controls only at test time and arrival points is insufficient for stable assimilation; learning a reusable controller over observations and preview windows is essential.
+The \gls{bon} heuristic also underperforms: although selecting the best of multiple samples can improve static generation, \gls{da} requires consistent stepwise correction rather than ex-post trajectory selection.
+These results highlight amortized control as the key mechanism for sequential inverse problems.